-It may have trouble playing DVDs on the latest macOS Ventura.
+- It may have trouble playing DVDs on the latest macOS Sonoma.

 Part 2.
-Top 7 External DVD Drive for Mac
+Top 7 External DVD Players for Mac

 If you're running on a MacBook Pro, MacBook Air, or Mac Mni that doesn't come with a DVD drive, you also need to get an external DVD drive to open a DVD.
 That means after you select a DVD player app for Mac from the list above, you still need to choose an external DVD drive.
 There are many external DVD players for Mac to choose.
 Below are some of the best in 2023 based on the price, speed, USB compatibility, quality, user ratings, etc. Just select the one that suits you the most.